heygrady/react-redux-notes/react-redux-starter-kit-todos.md

 *Note:* You might notice the `{' · '}` in the code above.
 That's the [standard React way to add whitespace](https://github.com/facebook/react/issues/1643#issuecomment-45325969).
 Normally React will strip whitespace between elements.
 You might like reading about [how whitespace works in React](http://andrewhfarmer.com/how-whitespace-works-in-jsx/).

-### Todos View: `src/routes/Todos/components/TodosView.js`
+### `src/routes/Todos/components/TodosView.js`
 In the `src/routes/Todos/index.js` file we referenced the `TodosView`.
 A view is just a component.
 A view is specific to a route, meaning that a route's primary component is usually considered a view.
-The react-redux-starter-kit has a [blueprint for views](https://github.com/davezuko/react-redux-starter-kit/tree/master/blueprints/view) that you can use with `redux g view ViewName` but we're not going to use that because it can't add file inside of a route and we want to use the fractal project layout.
-By default the generator create a `${ViewName}View.js` file in the `views/` folder.
+The react-redux-starter-kit has a [blueprint for views](https://github.com/davezuko/react-redux-starter-kit/tree/master/blueprints/view) that you can use with `redux g view ViewName` but we're not going to use that because it can't add files inside of a route and we want to use the fractal project layout.
+By default the generator creates a `${ViewName}View.js` file in the `views/` folder.
 We've placed our view in the `components/` folder under our route.

 Why?
 Because a view is just a component (unless it's a container).
 It's not necessary to break views out into another folder because it's customary to name a view component with like `${RouteName}View`.
 This makes it unmistakable that the component in question is the view for your route.
 You are likely to see different developers have different preferences for where the view is located.
 One reason to keep it in the components folder is that you could reasonably have a view that is a container.
 In that case the `views/` folder would conceal the fact that the view was a container.
 Meanwhile, if you keep the view in either the `components/` or `containers/` folder a developer would have a hint about what the file contains before they even open it.